-The kiosks are intended to be the first of a series along the 21.5 miles of the Northwest Branch which flows through Prince George’s and Montgomery Counties.
-The first two are located at Lane Manor Community Park, on W. Park Dr. in Chillum and at Kirkwood Park, 2600 Nicholson St. in Hyattsville.
+The kiosks are intended to be the first of a series along the 21.5 miles of the Northwest Branch across Prince George’s and Montgomery Counties.
+The first two are located at Lane Manor Community Park, on W. Park Dr. in Chillum/Lewisdale and at Kirkwood Park, 2600 Nicholson St. in Hyattsville.

-In salute to its commitment to reduce trash in the environment, the NNWB board of directors decided to place QR codes linked to the webpage, There people can read more about what we do, find a list of upcoming events where they can volunteer, as well as get information how to become a member or donate to support our work.
+To honor our commitment to reduce litter, NNWB decided to place QR codes linked to our website, where people can read more about what we do, upcoming events and volunteer opportunities, and how to become a member or donate.

-Board members working on this project have included Deb Briceland-Betts, Ben Semisak who worked to get funding for the project, permits from the county for installation, and selection and purchase of the kiosks and Valerie Morris who designs the posters.
+Board members working on this project include Deb Briceland-Betts and Ben Semisak - who worked to get funding and permits for installation, and select and purchase the kiosks - and Valerie Morris who designs the posters.

 Councilmember (Dist.
 5) Tom Hucker addresses the group about water-related issues.